Leonarda Prela

 About me

 I am a doctoral researcher at the Chair of Language and Cognition of the Friedrich Alexander University Erlangen-Nuremberg.
-My doctoral research is part of a wider project which revolves around the exploration of individual differences in first and second/foreign language acquisition and attainment.
+My doctoral research is part of a wider project that revolves around the exploration of individual differences in first and second/foreign language acquisition and attainment.

 Research interests

-The primary focus of my current research lies on the investigation of the relationship between the first (L1) and second language (L2) in adult bilingual speakers of Greek and English.
+The primary focus of my current research lies in the investigation of the relationship between the first (L1) and second language (L2) in adult bilingual speakers of Greek and English.
 More precisely, I am interested in:

 • exploring the extent to which linguistic performance is predicted by cognitive abilities (implicit and explicit knowledge)

-• Identifying some of the underlying factors (e.g. cognition, educational background, quality/quantity of input) that account for the individual differences observed in language attainment in both languages.
+• identifying some of the underlying factors (e.g. cognition, educational background, quality/quantity of input) that account for the individual differences observed in language attainment in both languages